2024 Melbourne synagogue attack: Aftermath

 On 9 December, in the wake of the synagogue attack, the AFP established Taskforce Avalite to investigate antisemitism in Australia.
 The Australian Security Intelligence Organisation (ASIO) also announced it would be assisting the taskforce in its investigation.
 Following the incident, police in Canberra increased patrols around synagogues in the nation's capital.
 The Sydney Jewish community organised a demonstration on 15 December 2024, at Martin Place, protesting the Australian government's inadequate response to antisemitism.
 On 17 December 2024, Victorian Premier Jacinta Allan announced new measures impacting public protests as part of an effort to prevent antisemitic behaviour.
 The proposed laws would establish safe access in close proximity to places of worship and prohibit disturbances of religious gatherings.
 There are ongoing investigations on some of the reported antisemitic attacks.
 Anthony Albanese suggested that the attacks may have involved actors without ideological commitment being funded externally.

 Arrests

-On 16 July 2025, the Victorian Joint Counter Terrorism Team (JCCT) arrested and charged a 20-year-old man in Williamstown over the theft of the blue Volkswagen Golf used in the arson attack.
+On 16 July 2025, the Victorian Joint Counter Terrorism Team (JCCT) charged a 20-year-old man from Melton South over the theft of the blue Volkswagen Golf used in the arson attack.
 The Golf had previously been used in another arson attack at the Lux nightclub in South Yarra in November 2024 and an arson and shooting in Bundoora on the same night as the synagogue attack.

 Two men had been arrested previously in relation to the Lux nightclub fire on 15 May 2025, with a police spokesperson indicating after the arrest, that the two men were not directly involved in the synagogue attack and that the arson attack at Lux nightclub was not a political attack.

+The JCCT later charged three men with arson, conduct endangering life and theft of a motor vehicle with police alleging that they set fire to the synagogue.
+On 31 July 2025, the JCCT charged 21-year-old Giovanni Laulu from Werribee, on 21 August 2025, the JCCT charged 20-year-old Younes Ali Younes from Meadow Heights, and on 19 June 2026, the JCCT charged a 20-year-old man from Airport West.
+None of the three men were charged with terrorism offences.